Assange v Swedish Prosecution Authority: Arrest warrant

+Assange told friends in London he was supposed to return to Stockholm for a police interview on 14 October, but that he had decided to stay away.
+On 18 October 2010, Assange's request for a Swedish residency permit was denied because his application failed to fulfill all the requirements.
 On 18 November 2010, Marianne Ny ordered the detention of Julian Assange on suspicion of rape, three cases of sexual molestation and unlawful coercion.
 The Stockholm District Court acceded to the order and issued a European Arrest Warrant to execute it.
-The warrant was appealed to the Svea Court of Appeal which upheld it, but lowered the charge to suspicion of rape of a lesser degree, unlawful coercion and two cases of sexual molestation rather than three.
+The warrant was appealed to the Svea Court of Appeal which upheld it, but changed the order to suspicion of rape of a lesser degree, unlawful coercion and two cases of sexual molestation rather than three.
 The warrant was also appealed to the Supreme Court of Sweden, which decided not to hear the case.
-Assange's legal team argued that "minor rape" is "a contradiction in terms", and that the allegations given do not meet the English or European legal definition of "rape" because the woman described herself as "being half-asleep" which Assange's lawyers said "would indicate that she was half awake".